eorroe/NodeList.js/README.md

 Getting this natively, I would need tons of help.
 I don't know anything about writing specs and getting things standardized.

-# **My Apolgies**

-This is the first repository I've ever written for others to use.
-So bare with me, this is not professionally done.

 # My Gratitude:

 I tweeted at [@paul_irish][1], [@addyosmani][2], [@jeresig][3], [@simevidas][4], [@BrendanEich][5] about this because those are people I admire in the Web Development Community.
 So Thank You Guys.